-Cruise Baltic published its annual "Cruise Baltic Market Review" which shows disappointing stats for 2020 due to the Coronavirus/COVID crisis.
+Cruise Baltic published its annual "Cruise Baltic Market Review" which shows disappointing stats for 2020 due to the pandemic.

 The published 2021 edition of "Cruise Baltic Market Review" reveals that 2020 was a challenge as the industry experienced an extraordinary setback, and the Baltic Sea region was no exception.
 What was expected to be a record year with 6+ million passengers in the Baltic Sea turned out to be the opposite.
 The cruise network now looks forward to the industry returning to more normal conditions this year and to a restart of cruises.